Ibiza to Mallorca

-The foresails were furled away and the engine turned on.
-Perhaps time for an afternoon nap.
+We furled away the foresails and turned the engine on.
+Perhaps it was time for an afternoon nap.
 However, as I laid my head down, Emerald began to shudder beneath us.
 I was right next to the engine controls, so as Colin dashed below, I switched the engine off.

 Colin suspected fuel starvation.
-We have a Racor duel fuel filter system and two diesel tanks – if one side develops a problem, such as a blockage, we turn a couple of levers and switch to the alternative side.
-We’d never had to use it in anger before, but now it came into it’s own, saving us from being stuck at sea with no wind and no working engine.
+Fortunately, we have a Racor duel fuel filter system and two diesel tanks.
+If one side develops a problem, such as a blockage, we turn a couple of levers and switch to the alternative side.
+We’d never had to use it in anger before.
+But now it came into its own, saving us from being stuck at sea with no wind and no working engine.

-Within a few minutes, the engine was back up and running, although our hearts leapt every time there was a slight engine note change as Emerald rode over a swell.
-We were relieved to be in that day.
+Within a few minutes, the engine was back up and running.
+Although our hearts leapt every time there was a slight engine note change as Emerald rode over a swell.
+We were relieved to arrive in Santa Ponca.

 We had returned to Santa Ponça on the same date we’d arrived there on our way in to the Med exactly 6 years ago.
-Back then we’d been travelling with several friend boats and Santa Ponça became a place of catch ups, live music and friendly World Cup football rivalry.
+Back then we’d been traveling with several friend boats.
+Subsequently, Santa Ponça became a place of catch-ups, live music, and friendly World Cup football rivalry.